 Update: June 28, 2018

-Please go to the following link to download MalwareBytes.
-Save it on your Windows desktop or in any other place.
+Visit the following page to download AdGuard.
+Save it on your Windows desktop.

 Author: © Adguard

 After downloading it, double-click the downloaded file to launch it.
 The “Setup Wizard” window will show up on the computer screen as displayed on the image below.

 Follow the prompts.
 AdGuard will then be installed and an icon will be placed on your desktop.
 A window will show up asking you to confirm that you want to see a quick tutorial as shown in the figure below.

 Press “Skip” button to close the window and use the default settings, or click “Get Started” to see an quick guidance which will allow you get to know AdGuard better.

 Each time, when you start your computer, AdGuard will start automatically and stop unwanted advertisements, block “You’ve made the 5-billionth search” scam, as well as other malicious or scam sites.
 For an overview of all the features of the program, or to change its settings you can simply double-click on the AdGuard icon, that is located on your desktop.

 To sum up